peak-solution/asam_ods_exd_api_mdf4/README.md

 ## GRPC stub

 Because the repository does not contain the ASAM ODS protobuf files the generated stubs are added.
-The files that match `*_pb2*` are generated suing the following command.
+The files that match `*_pb2*` are generated using the following command.
 To renew them you must put the proto files from the ODS standard into `proto_src` and rerun the command.

 ```